Small Carrot Cake Recipe

 - Transfer the batter to the cake pan then bake 28-33 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 15 minutes then invert the cake.
 Cool completely on a wire rack.

-- Make the cream cheese frosting (get the recipe here).
+- Decorate as desired with cream cheese frosting (get the recipe here).

-- Finish covering the cake with the remaining frosting.
-Carefully remove the paper pieces.
-Refrigerate until frosting is firm.
-Store the cake covered in the refrigerator for up to 1 week.
+Store covered in the refrigerator for up to 1 week.
 For best results, let the cake sit at room temperature 15-30 minutes before serving.